Carpemeid/fancy-my-code/README.md

     1. Asks the user to select all the cells in a tableview with the same colour - as nominated by you.
     2. Task of your choosing (use your imagination, and no need to overcomplicate it!)

-* Designs should be simple, and clean.
+* Simple and clean design (no crazy design skills needed!)